-- Started action to evict them - Extended their introductory tenancy for a further 6 months
+- Started action to evict them - Extended their introductory tenancy for a further 6 months.

-During an Introductory Tenancy a tenant cannot:
+During an introductory tenancy a tenant cannot:

+- Make major improvements to the property

+- Complete a Mutual Exchange

-- Make major improvements to the property - Swap the property with another social housing tenant - Apply to buy the property through the Right to Buy scheme
+- Apply to buy the property through the Right to Buy scheme

-The tenant will be entitled to a review of the decision to extend or end the Introductory Tenancy
+The tenant will be entitled to a review of the decision to extend or end the introductory tenancy.